SE-UP/RSE-UP/_sources/chapters/install.md

-# Before you start the course
+# Software to Install

 We will need a number of software tools in the course, so you should make sure to have them installed and running before the first lecture.
 Please follow the instructions below to get set up.
 If you encounter any problems, visit the labs in the first week to get help.

-## Installing the Software

 We need the following software: